galaxyproject/training-material/topics/transcriptomics/tutorials/scrna_preprocessing/tutorial.md

 * `chr1` `3439991`: The position and base-pair of alignment of the first base of the sequence.
 * A series of quality fields, with the main contributors being  the sequence and sequence quality strings.
 * `NH`: The number of hits for  this read.
 If it is multiply mapped, then the number of multiples will be shown (here `1`, so not multiply mapped).
-* `HI`: Which number this particular read is in the series of (potentially) multi-mapped reads (here `1`, not neccesarily meaning the first or 'better').
+* `HI`: Which number this particular read is in the series of (potentially) multi-mapped reads (here `1`, not necessarily meaning the first or 'better').
 * `nM`: The number of base mismatches in the alignment of this read to the reference (here `1`).

 #### Filtering the BAM File

-If we perform counting on the current BAM file we will be counting all reads, even the undesireable ones such as those that did not align so optimally.
+If we perform counting on the current BAM file we will be counting all reads, even the undesirable ones such as those that did not align so optimally.

 The main filtering steps performed on our reads so far have been relatively silent due to the 'default' parameters used.
 * *UMI-tools Extract* - Filters reads for those only with matching barcodes given by our barcodes file.
 * *RNA-STAR* - As seen in the log, we lose 25% of our reads for being too short or being multiply mapped.

 Another filtering measure we can apply is to keep reads that we are confident about, e.g those with a minimum number of mismatches to the reference within an acceptable range.
+Specifically, we want to keep all reads that align to the forward or reverse strand that also have less that 3 mismatches to the reference, and are also mapped only once to the reference.

 > ### {% icon hands_on %} Hands-on: Task description
 >